 Each state has different requirements for maintaining your license in the state it was issued.
 As we learned, one of the most recurring grievances with disciplinary action is failure to acquire continuing education credits (16.8%).
 In addition, multiple states have specific requirements for clinical supervision.
 For instance, in the state of Colorado, to become a LPC clinical supervisor you are required to meet what CCA is calling the 3-3-4 Rule.

-Supervisors are responsible to understand and teach laws, standards, and ethical decision making.
+Supervisors are responsible for understanding and teaching laws, standards, and ethical decision-making.
 If you're not walking the walk, then how competent or compliant is your supervision?

 Supervision of Supervision